MicrosoftDocs/minecraft-creator/creator/Documents/SystemRunGuide.md

 system.run(update);
 ```

-This will execute the `update()` function for each iteration of the Minecraft simulation, this occurs during section [4](#tick-start) from above.
+This will execute the `update()` function for each iteration of the Minecraft simulation.
+This occurs during section [4](#tick-start) from above.

 As shown in this example, it is acceptable to queue another callback from within an existing system.run callback.
 This works because system.run will mark the new callback to execute during the following tick.
 This is an important concept to understand.
 It ensures that the system.run method cannot call itself infinitely within a single tick, which would trigger a watchdog shutdown event.

 #### Using system.run to queue work for later in the frame

 Another interesting use case for system.run is to schedule work from a before event to later in the frame.
 As you may know, before events execute in 'read-only' mode.
-In this mode, functions that change Minecraft world state such as spawning entities, or setting blocks are not allowed.
+In this mode, functions that change Minecraft world state (such as spawning entities, or setting blocks) are not allowed.
 By using system.run, you can defer these operations until later in the tick.
 Consider the following script.

 ```typescript
 import {